Junkers J.I: Operators

-Survivors
+Surviving aircraft

 Only one relatively complete aircraft survived, bearing German military serial number J.I 586/18.
 It is preserved at the Canada Aviation and Space Museum in Ottawa, Ontario, Canada.
 This aircraft, construction number 252, was manufactured in 1918 and was a war trophy that was sent to Canada in 1919.
 It was in the possession of the Canadian War Museum before being transferred to the Canada Aviation and Space Museum in 1969.

 A Junkers J.I fuselage exists at the Italian Air Force Museum in Vigna di Valle.
 This aircraft was previously exhibited at the Leonardo da Vinci Museum at Milano and was restored at the Deutsche Technikmuseum Berlin between 2005 and 2010.

 A flyable Junkers J.I replica is under construction in Hungary.